Hello once again!

 Although you would most likely need to hire a Braille music transcriber when a softcopy of the music is not available, or if it is in a PDF file that would require a labour-intensive process to recognise, it can take a while depending on how much of it needs to be transcribed for you to get it back, and whether it is within your budget in the first place.
-Transcriptionists generally do their work by hand, usually with some programme like Braille2000 or Duxbury, and some people are opting to use automated software, like Goodfeel.
-This is a suite of applications that is a little outdated, but it allows anyone who does not know anything about Braille music to scan, edit, and emboss the scores automatically.
+Transcriptionists generally do their work by hand, usually with some programme like Braille2000 or Duxbury, and some people are opting to use automated software, like Goodfeel by Dancing Dots.
+This is a suite of applications which was recently updated with some new features.
+It allows anyone who does not know anything about Braille music to scan, edit, and emboss the scores automatically.
 It can also open music XML files, too.
 The nice thing about it is that since it is automated, there is less room for typographical error, as is usually common in manual transcription.
 See the whole thing in action by watching this video.

 A newer version of the Sharp Eye music-scanning and recognition programme, called PhotoScore and NotateMe Ultimate from Neuratron can also import multi-page PDF files.
 However, no OMR programme is one hundred percent accurate, so visual assistance is always going to be required to correct the scannos.